AlSaqr-platform/he-soc/README.md

   RTL (USES FLL DUMMY) + HYPER NETLIST

-To perform the post sythesis simulation of one of the previous target run the following command within `he-soc/hardware` (NB: the acc flag ensures that the simulation is fast, about 10 mins for an hello world):
+To perform the post sythesis simulation of one of the previous target run the following command within `he-soc/hardware`

 ```
-make clean post_synth=1 <target_name> synth_sim acc=+acc=p+ariane_tb.
+make clean post_synth=1 <target_name> synth_sim
 ```
 There is a framwork to run the regressions with the netlist of the chip as well.
 The netlist regression list is defined in hardware/regressions/regressions_netlist.csv while the transcript of each simulation will be stored in hardware/regressions/regressions_netlist_reports/ .
 To run the regression using the netlist do the following: